sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 # Summary

-This blog has briefly touched on the very useful evaluation tool for classification problems in Machine Learning, confusion matrices.
+This blog has briefly touched on confusion matrices, a very useful evaluation tool for classification problems in Machine Learning.
 In addition to providing examples for binary and multi-class classification, some code was provided to give further insights on how to generate and plot these matrices.

-Finally, we covered the essential performance metrics used in most classification problems, such as precision, recall, F1-score, and IOU, and again further clarity was added with a code example.
+Finally, we covered the essential performance metrics used in most classification problems, such as precision, recall, F1-score, and IOU, and again further clarity was added with code examples.
 The simplicity of calculating these metrics showcases how confusion matrices serve as the cornerstone for assessing the performance of machine learning models across many applications.

 # Further reading on Confusion Matrices